wagtail/wagtail-vector-index/docs/installation.md

       ```
 3. Add an AI backend configuration to your Django project settings file.
 Wagtail
    Vector Index ships with a backend for the
-   [llm package](https://llm.datasette.io/), so you can configure it for OpenAI
+   [LiteLLM package](https://www.litellm.ai) which you configure for OpenAI in your project
-   as follows in your project settings.
+   settings:
     ```python
     WAGTAIL_VECTOR_INDEX = {
         "CHAT_BACKENDS": {
             "default": {
-                "CLASS": "wagtail_vector_index.ai_utils.backends.llm.LLMChatBackend",
+                "CLASS": "wagtail_vector_index.ai_utils.backends.litellm.LiteLLMChatBackend",
                 "CONFIG": {
                     "MODEL_ID": "gpt-3.5-turbo",
                 },